philburk/hmsl/README.md

-# HMSL
-Hierarchical Music Specification Language
+# HMSL - the Hierarchical Music Specification Language

 HMSL is a set of extensions to the Forth programming language.
 It includes tools and editors for experimental music composition and performance.